-The following documents provide background information on the Science and Technology Directorate's (S&T) Commercialization Office and our many Programs.
-These files provide insight into the development of detailed operational requirements documents (ORDs) and how we are working to leverage our relationship with the private sector to benefit the nation:
+The following documents provide background information on the Science and Technology Directorate's (S&T) Commercialization Office and our many programs.
+These files provide insight into the development of detailed operational requirements documents and how we are working to leverage our relationship with the private sector to benefit the nation:

 - Developing Operational Requirements (PDF, 353 pages – 14.7 MB) is a book written to assist in the communication of needs.
 The development of detailed operational requirements ensures that efficacious products, systems or services are developed to address specific, well-articulated needs.

-- Critical Infrastructure & Key Resources Requirements Development (PDF, 423 pages - 14 MB) is a resource for CIKR owners and operators to learn about the requirements process and the roles of the Department's various components partnering to deliver solutions to their needs.
+- Critical Infrastructure and Key Resources Requirements Development (PDF, 423 pages – 14 MB) is a resource for critical infrastructure and key resource owners and operators to learn about the requirements process and the roles of the department's various components partnering to deliver solutions to their needs.

 - Innovative Public-Private Partnerships (PDF, 44 pages – 999 KB) outlines the role that public-private partnerships have played in the history of the United States and their importance to the future of technological advancements in areas such as homeland security.

 Our goal is to notify the private sector about opportunities that exist for partnership and business development opportunities to address the needs of DHS and our stakeholders.
 Below are several articles that we have written explaining the many ways that you can do business with DHS.

 - The Center of Innovation: Creating an "Innovation Ecosystem" Driven by Public-Private Partnerships for the Benefit of the Homeland Security Enterprise (PDF, 5 pages – 485 KB) describes a unique partnership between S&T, the U.S. Air Force Academy and several private sector partners to perform research and technology demonstration exercises.